 Reading the menu, I couldn't help but be tempted by the Haggis - this time, served Isle of Arran style.
 I already had one Haggis based meal earlier today in Edinburgh.. could I handle a second?
 Of course!

-The service was impeccable - I'm not sure what sort of wizardry they use at The Doll's House, but both of our dishes came piping hot and fresh from the kitchen in under 2 minutes!
+The service was impeccable - I'm not sure what sort of wizardry they use at The Doll's House, but both of our dishes came piping hot and fresh from the kitchen in under two minutes!
 My stomach was happy.
 Very happy.

 Late into the evening, we called it a night eager and ready for tomorrow's adventure.